urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

   Two variables can't be declared with the same name in the same visibility scope Shadowing
-    Occurs when a variable declared in an inner scope has the same name as a variable declared in an outer scope The inner variable effectively "shadows" or hides the outer variable, making the outer variable temporarily inaccessible within that inner scope.
+    Occurs when a variable declared in an inner scope has the same name as a variable declared in an outer scope The inner variable effectively "shadows" or hides the outer variable, making the outer variable temporarily inaccessible within that inner scope
-  Hiding
+    The keyword "this" is used to unshadow an instance variable, if it is shadowed by a local variable of the same name Hiding
     Occurs when a subclass defines a static method with the same signature (name and parameter types) as a static method in its superclass.
     In this scenario, the static method in the subclass "hides" the static method in the superclass